Where I’m coming from:

 Right out of law school I moved to New Orleans, continued learning from PBS cooking shows, and explored not just the Louisiana cooking, but the wonderful array of international cuisine available in a city where food was king.
 I also read every cookbook in the Milton Latter Library on St. Charles Avenue, and started acquiring cookbooks for my collection.

-A few years later I moved back to the Florida panhandle, and was fortunate to be chosen as the restaurant reviewer for the Northwest Florida Daily News in 1995.
-I still write the review, and am happy to be a contributor to the Tampa edition of Creative Loafing, writing about food and wine.
+A few years later I moved back to the Florida panhandle, and was fortunate to be chosen as the restaurant reviewer for the Northwest Florida Daily News in 1995 (something I would do for the next twenty years).
+I have been a contributor to various periodicals, including the Tampa edition of Creative Loafing and Vie Magazine, writing about travel, food and wine.
 I love to spend my time playing in my kitchen, and feeding my friends and family.

 You can find me on Twitter @colleensachs.